 Lagos is one of the main Algarve resorts, towards the western end of the Portugal south coast.
-Many Algarve beaches are characterised by spectacular rock formations, and the best beaches in Lagos are the last of these before the Portugal coastline changes dramatically.
+Many Algarve beaches are characterised by spectacular rock formations, and the best Lagos, Portugal Beaches are the last of these before the Portugal coastline changes dramatically.

 The Lagos beaches that we describe are sheltered from the worst of the Atlantic winds and waves.

 It’s impossible to overstate how amazing these Lagos Algarve beaches are.
 They’re among the best beaches in Algarve, indeed the best beaches in Portugal.